 Lunch in the Cafeteria & Recess

-Lunch routines will generally return to normal with students eating in the cafeteria.
-Students will eat with their class cohort.
-Cafeteria tables will have increased spacing between grades and classes.
-Additional tables will be added to help provide more social distancing for those who have requested it.
+Beginning Thursday, January 13, some of the students will eat in their classrooms and the other students will be more socially distanced in the lunchroom.
+This will continue for a week or two depending on the number of cases of Covid in the building.
+The cafeteria tables will continue to have increased spacing between grades and classes.
+Round tables will be used to provide more social distancing for those who have requested it.
 Lunches will be served vs self-served.

 The federal lunch program which provided free lunch for all students will continue through April 2022.